liijunwei/practice/refactoring/ch09-simplifying-conditional-expressions/07-replace-conditional-with-polymorphism.md

 > But with polymorphism you just create a new class and provide the appropriate methods.
 > Clients of the class don’t need to know about the polymorphism, which reduces the dependencies in your system and makes it easier to update.

++ **We already have our clients creating specific mountain bike objects**, and calling them polymorphically
+    + don't worry about the object creation